AlloSphere-Research-Group/Gamma/README.md

 	cmake .
 	make

 will build the library and the examples with automatically detected platform settings.
 You will need to install dependencies detailed in section 2.3 below.

 On OS X an Xcode project can be produced by running Cmake like this:

-	cmake -G Xcode .
+        cmake  .

 (You may need to delete old CMakeCache.txt and the CMakeFiles directory manually or using the distclean script, see below.)